 The Expert Group discussed the definition of security in relation to safety.
-The Group considered a broad approach to the security concept (by including issues such as crime and vandalism, which causes more economical losses to the inland transport sector than terrorism).
+The Group considered a broad approach to the security concept.
+The Group defined security for its work as: "the protection of human beings, transport means and transport infrastructure against unlawful acts of any kind, including crime, vandalism and terrorism".
 This broad approach should facilitate decisions related to cost/effectiveness about investments to be made for combating terrorism.
 The focus of the Group's work, however, was the threat of terrorist attacks, bearing in mind the priority of protecting human beings and political stability.

 The Expert Group also considered the scope of its inquiry.
 The Group kept in mind that, as the global policy in security matters is in most of the countries a competence of the Ministers of Home Affairs and/or Justice, the actions undertaken by the Ministers of Transport have to be in line with this global policy.
-First, both transport of passengers and goods were perceived to be relevant, but the significant stress was placed on the latter, as the protection of transported goods is clearly a responsibility of the transport sector, where the protection of passengers largely depends on the persons protection measures to be taken by the police.
+First, whilst protection of goods is generally ensured by the transport sector, protection of passengers depends on a co-operation between transport sector and police.
 Second, "inland transport" was defined not to include maritime transport.
 However, in order not to ignore important maritime/ports linkages some critical issues that fall outside the scope of "inland transport" were taken into account.
 Finally, urban transport should be considered as a specific aspect of "inland transport", but it is often run under control of local or national authorities, without international implications.
 However, as urban transport has been one of the main targets of terrorism during the last years, an effort should be made on international level to tackle this aspect of transport security.